apache/directory-fortress-core/README-QUICKSTART.txt

 Warning: This target is destructive as it reinstalls and reloads the OpenLDAP server program, configuration and data.
 Do not point this at OpenLDAP server that is in use.
 It will disrupt user access and clear out all old entries including Users, passwords, policies, etc.

 a.
-From FORTRESS_HOME root folder, edit the b.sh file and edit the following to point to your java and apache ant home: export JAVA_HOME=/opt/jdk1.6.0_27 export ANT_HOME=/home/smckinn/JavaTools/apache-ant-1.8.2
+From FORTRESS_HOME root folder, edit the b.sh file to point to java home: export JAVA_HOME=/opt/jdk1.6.0_27

 b.
 From FORTRESS_HOME root folder, enter the following command from a system prompt: